Belgian Buns

 - Sift the flour into a large bowl and add the yeast.
 Make a well in the middle and add the butter, sugar, milk and egg.
 Mix to combine.

-- Transfer the dough to well-floured surface, and using well-floured hands, knead the dough for around 10 minutes.
+- Transfer the dough to a well-floured surface, and using well-floured hands, knead the dough for around 10 minutes.

-- Form the dough into a ball and transfer into a lightly greased bowl and cover loosely with a piece of lightly oiled cling film.
-Leave to rise in a draught-free place until it has doubled in size (around 1 to 2 hours).
+- Form the dough into a ball and transfer it into a lightly greased bowl, and cover loosely with some oiled

-- Spread the lemon curd from edge-to-edge of the dough and sprinkle the sultanas evenly over.
+- Spread the lemon curd from edge to edge of the dough and sprinkle the sultanas evenly over.

-- Roll the dough tightly to create a sausage.
-Cut the sausage into 6 buns - I tend to cut in half, then thirds to ensure even buns.
-Arrange the rolls in your pre-greased tray and cover them loosely with a piece of lightly greased cling film.
+- Roll the dough tightly to create a long sausage shape.
+Cut the sausage into 6 buns – I tend to cut it in half, then into thirds to ensure even buns.
+Arrange the rolls in your pre-greased

-- Leave to rise in a draught-free place for 1-2 hours until they look light and puffy.
+baking tray and cover them loosely with a piece of lightly greasedcling film . - Leave to rise in a draught-free place for 1-2 hours until they look light and puffy.

-- After your buns have gone through their second rise, remove the cling film and place the tray in a preheated oven at 180°c (160°c for fan-assisted ovens, Gas Mark 4 or 350°F) and bake for around 10-15 minutes until golden brown.
+cling film and place thebaking tray in a preheated oven at 180°C (160°C for fan-assisted ovens, Gas Mark 4 or 350°F) and bake for around 10-15 minutes until golden brown.
 Transfer to a wire rack when cool enough to touch and leave to cool completely.

 For the Icing

-- In a medium bowl, mix the icing sugar with the warm water, adding a tablespoon of water at a time.
-When of a "gloopy" consistency, dip the top of each bun into the icing to get an even topping, spreading off the excess with a clean finger.
+icing sugar with warm water, adding a tablespoon of water at a time.
+When it has a "gloopy" consistency, dip the top of each bun into the icing to get an even topping, spreading off the excess with a clean finger. - Finish with a glacé cherry on top of each bun.

 IMPORTANT NOTE: